How Cold It Is!

 How Cold It Is!
+(Italian: Che Freddo!) is an oil on canvas genre painting by the Italian artist Giuseppe De Nittis, from 1874.
+It is held at the Applied Arts Collection, in Milan.

+History and description

-(Italian: Che Freddo!) is an 1874 genre painting by the Italian artist Giuseppe De Nittis.
-It depicts two fashionably-dressed Parisian ladies walking in a park on a cold, wintery day w hile a governess accompanies a small girl nearby.
+It depicts two fashionably-dressed Parisian ladies walking in a park on a cold, wintery day, while a governess accompanies a small girl nearby.
 In the background a carriage waits for them.
+They are seen in an emtpy scenery, with only some trees visible.

 De Nittis had moved to France and become closely associated with the emerging Impressionist movement.
 The painting was displayed at the Salon of 1874 in Paris, the same year that De Nittis also took part in the First Impressionist Exhibition.
 Amongst the work's admirers was Edgar Degas who acquired an engraving based on it.